-\$175 copay per day for days 1-5 of a Medicare covered inpatient hospital stay.
+\$175 copayment per day for days 1-5 of a Medicare-covered inpatient hospital stay.

-\$0 copay per day for all other days of a Medicare covered inpatient hospital stay.
+\$0 copayment per day for all other days of a Medicare-covered inpatient hospital stay.
+There is no limit to the number of days covered.

-\$175 copay per day for days 1-5 of a Medicare covered inpatient hospital stay.
+\$175 copayment per day for days 1-5 of a Medicare-covered inpatient stay in a hospital.

-\$0 copay per day for all other days of a Medicare covered inpatient hospital stay.
+\$0 copayment per day for all other days of a Medicare-covered stay in a hospital.
+There is no limit to the number of days covered.

 Your inpatient cost share will begin on day one each time you are admitted or transferred to a specific facility type, including Inpatient Rehabilitation facilities, Long Term Acute Care (LTAC) facilities and Inpatient Acute Care facilities.
 The day before you are discharged is your last inpatient day.
-For example, if you arrive at the hospital at 10 a.m., your first midnight is that night, this counts as 1 full day.
+For example, if you arrive at the hospital at 10 a.m., your first midnight is that night, this counts as one full day.
 From that midnight on, each midnight will be a day as an inpatient.
 If you are discharged before midnight on your last day, then that day does not count toward the total days.